 However, if you're a strong advocate that will not support a brand that isn't entirely vegan – Charlotte Tilbury might not be your first choice, especially since they don't seem to have any plan to actively develop more vegan formulas.

-If you're looking for 100% vegan brands that are sustainable, some great options include:
+If you're looking for 100% vegan brands within the same price range or cheaper, some great options include:

 Is Charlotte Tilbury Natural and Organic?